403 Forbidden errors when working on your website? Check the Firewalls.

 - When adding javascript or PHP code through your website’s admin panel (and not the Plesk File Manager or FTP).

-If you’re getting a 403 forbidden error that doesn’t match one of the actions above, you may wish to first check out our general guide to troubleshooting 403 errors.
+If you’re getting a 403 forbidden error that doesn’t match one of the actions above, you may wish to first check out our general guide to troubleshooting 403 errors so you can learn what is triggering it.

-This can happen seemingly out of the blue because our firewall rules are updated on a weekly basis; potentially adding new rules each week that could affect the operation of your site.
+This can happen seemingly out of the blue because our firewall rules are updated on a daily basis; any of these updates could introduce a new rule or changed rule that might suddenly affect your site and/or actions.
 Note that the rules are most likely to affect submitting data to the server, like when submitting a form or updating data in the backend of your site.

 How to Find & Interpret Firewall Logs